ProTran2 Manual Transfer Switch

 Whether you have a backup generator, a solar power station, or a full off-grid setup, you still need a way to actually use that power in your home.
 I chose the Reliance Protran2 (A510A model) to bridge that gap.
 This indoor manual transfer switch includes power meters and an inlet port, letting you switch up to 10 circuits over to backup power safely.
 Most importantly, it eliminates the danger of back-feeding the grid during an outage.

 Beyond emergency use, this transfer switch also allows me to maximize my solar production.
-I can now utilize my own generated power 24/7, rather than only relying on it only during an outage.
+I can now utilize my own generated power 24/7, rather than relying on it only during an outage.

 Below, I've broken down the common hurdles you'll face when installing a transfer switch.
 I cover everything from the basic product overview and mounting to wiring standard circuits, load balancing and bonding.
 I also dive into the more advanced topics like the dreaded shared neutrals (Multi-Wire Branch Circuits) and dealing with AFCI circuits.